Environmental Risks: Understanding the “E” in ESG

 • consolidating results for ESG reporting purposes, whether into stand-alone ESG reports or as part of their broader Annual reporting.

-Whether you’re looking to start or accelerate your ESG journey, implementing connected risk management software can help your organization get on the right footing going forward in preparation for potential future requirements.
+Whether you’re looking to start or accelerate your ESG journey, implementing connected ESG software can help your organization get on the right footing going forward in preparation for potential future requirements.

 Wole